trabucayre/symbiflow-arch-defs/quicklogic/README.md

 	- soc_clocks
 	- soc_litex_pwm

-For details for each of the test design please refer to its `README.md` file located in its source directory.
+For details of each of the test design please refer to its `README.md` file.

 ### 4. Programming the EOS S3 SoC

-There are helper scripts integrated with the flow that can automatically configure the IOMUX of the SoC so that all top-level IO ports of the design are routed to the physical pads of the chip.
+To ease up the programming process helper scripts were integrated with the flow.
+The scripts can automatically configure the IOMUX of the SoC so that all top-level IO ports of the design are routed to the physical pads of the chip.

-In order to generate the programming script build the following target:
+In order to generate the programming script, build the following target:

 ```bash
 make counter-ql-chandalar_jlink
 ```

-The script will contain the bitstream as well as IOMUX configuration.
+The script will contain both bitstream and IOMUX configuration.

 ## Naming convention

 The naming convention of all build targets is: `<design_name>-<board_name>_<stage_name>`

 The `<design_name>` corresponds to the name of the design.
-The `<board_name>` defines the board that the design is targetted for.
-The last part `<stage_name>` defines the last stage of the flow that is to be executed.
+The `<board_name>` defines the board that the design is targetted for, possible values are `ql-chandalar` and `ql-jibob4` The last part `<stage_name>` defines the last stage of the flow that is to be executed.

 The most important stages are: